lanephillips/imp/README.md

 2. Alice GETs the token from /user/alice/host/host.b on host.a
 3. The token doesn't exist, so host.a returns 202 Accepted
 4. host.a creates a random nonce and POSTs Alice's address and the nonce to /guest on host.b
-5. host.b creates an auth token and PUTs it and the nonce at /user/alice/host/host.b on host.a
+5. host.b creates an auth token and POSTs it and the nonce at /user/alice/host on host.a
 6. host.a verifies the nonce and stores the token
 7. Alice retries her GET /user/alice/host/host.b on host.a and this time receives the token
 8. Alice can now query host.b for Bob's notes.
 She must supply her token in every interation with host.b